vdattwani2005/DBL-Challenge-JBG000-Final/README.md

 - **Sentiment Analysis**:
   - Implementation of sentiment analysis using VADER and BERT-based models to gauge public sentiment from tweets.
 Includes detailed sentiment tracking over time and across various service aspects.

-- **Data Visualization**:
+- **Data Visualization**: Folder `Visualisations `
   - Jupyter notebooks that generate visualizations to depict trends in sentiment and response times, providing a visual assessment of service quality and public perception.
+These maninly include the visualisations for the DEMO.

 - **Topic Modeling**: In folder `Text Normalization + Topic Mining`